aboffelli/cn-parser/README.md

 ##  About the program

-The program was created to facilitate the search of fragment information about one or more target chromosomes in a Copy Number Data file.
+This program was created to facilitate the search of fragment information about one or more target chromosomes in an already segmented Copy Number Variation file.

 ## Installation